 In February, 1998, The Hunger Task Force sponsored its first event with a Food and Nutrition Exchange at the First Congregational Church in La Crosse.
 Twenty One organizations came to compare notes and exchange information on what they were doing to combat hunger.
 This meeting established The Hunger Task Force as a liaison linking hunger organizations to one another to eliminate hunger.

 KANE STREET COMMUNITY GARDEN BECOMES HTF’S FIRST ON-GOING PROGRAM

 The newly organized Hunger Task Force of La Crosse determined a community garden sounded appealing as the county had recently examined the eating habits of low income individuals and found they did not eat enough fruits and vegetables - partly because of the expense.
 A garden could not only provide food for those who needed it, but provide the vegetables that were missing from many diets.

 It was decided that a garden site needed to be within the city and near bus transportation.
 The City of La Crosse owned 2 vacant blocks of land on the north side at Kane and Hagar Street and was paying to keep these empty lots mowed during the summer: the City Council was willing to lease the land to HTF with the agreement that it be kept maintained.
 The Kane Street Garden was born!

-Like all gardens, the garden production has varied over the years with the changes in the growing seasons, but it usually provides about 30,000 pounds of produce for the community.
+Like all gardens, the garden production has varied over the years with the changes in the growing seasons, but the goal is to provide about 30,000 pounds of produce for the community.